 Yavapai County's population as of Census 2020 was 236,209, up 11.9% from 2010 (the fourth-fastest population growth of Arizona's 15 counties).
 Yavapai County's population is projected to reach 245,868 in 2025 and 311,629 in 2055, according to pre-Census 2020 projections by Arizona Office of Economic Opportunity.

-UNEMPLOYMENT: Yavapai County's unemployment rate in 2020 was 7.5% (up from 4.6% in 2019, due to the COVID pandemic and related economic decline).
-At the peak of COVID business closures, the unemployment rate in Yavapai County hit a high of 15.9% in April 2020, its highest level on record (with records back to 2000).
-Yavapai County’s unemployment rate of 7.5% in 2020 was lower than the statewide rate of 7.9% and the nationwide rate of 8.1%.
+UNEMPLOYMENT: Yavapai County's unemployment rate in 2021 was 4.1% (down from 7.3% in 2020, the first year of the COVID pandemic).
+At the peak of COVID business closures, the unemployment rate in Yavapai County hit a high of 15.1% in April 2020.
+Yavapai County’s unemployment rate of 4.1% in 2021 was lower than the statewide rate of 4.9% and the nationwide rate of 5.3%.

 Note: Labor force, employment, unemployment, and jobs data on this site are updated annually.
 For the most recent monthly labor market data, visit Arizona Office of Economic Opportunity.